PostHog/posthog.com/contents/blog/hacker-news-premortem.md

 featuredImageType: full
 ---

 Hacker News is a place for developers to discuss tech news.
-Getting to the front page of links is one of the most [stressful but valuable](https://twitter.com/james406/status/1506293206643785728) things that can happen to developer focussed startup.
+Getting to the front page of links is one of the most [stressful but valuable](https://twitter.com/james406/status/1506293206643785728) things that can happen to developer focused startup.

 The New Yorker [sums it up](https://www.newyorker.com/news/letter-from-silicon-valley/the-lonely-work-of-moderating-hacker-news) better than I can: